Cape Ann Vernal Pond Team

 - Barbara Buls, an interpreter at Harold Parker State Forest at the time, joined the Team and volunteered in various aspects, most notably booking our programs with State parks.

 - Greg Smith started filming his Saving Cape Ann series for Cape Ann Television (CATV); he filmed CAVPT field trips and rare species habitat turtle surveys which were aired on CATV and posted on YouTube.

 - In 1995 we started work on our movie, Vernal Ponds; it was filmed entirely on Cape Ann.
 Alex Eisenzopf did the videography & post-production, Charlie Farren provided the music, Associate Producer was Peter Willett, Karen Saltus narrated; Rick Roth produced, directed, and creatively named it; funded by Toad Hall Bookstore, Gloucester Cultural Council, Sweetwater Trust, New England Herpetological Society, Teddy Bear Artist Invitational, and the EnTrust Fund.

 - Curtis Sarkin became our first kid volunteer.
-Curtis is now a full-time educator at Maritime Gloucester.

 - Around 1999 Ileen Graham saw a need and created our first website (at that time most of the Team didn’t know what a website was) She also worked on newsletters, presentations, and lots of other Team stuff.

 - H.A.
 Lind created the first newsletter in 1990-something.
 By 2000 we began mailing our annual newsletter as you now know and love it.
 She also designed our cool logo.